-CLIENT The person (individual or legal entity) with whom the Certificant has the formal planner-client relationship.
+CLIENT The person (individual or legal entity) with whom the FP Canada Certificant has a planner-client relationship and/or to whom the Certificant provides financial planning services, advice and/or recommendations, whether modular or holistic.

 COMPENSATION The monetary or nonmonetary economic benefit received by a practitioner or a related party in exchange for professional services.